 Please note that individuals at institutions that are members of the Ontario Council of University Libraries (OCUL) can access the sandbox as-is with the credentials below.
-If you are from an institution outside of OCUL, please fill out the linked request form and access will be granted.
+If you are from an institution outside of OCUL, please email firstname.lastname@example.org to request access.

-We are currently seeking feedback on the integration to identify areas for future development.
-Please send your feedback to email@example.com or complete this Google form, which you can submit anonymously.
+We are seeking feedback on the integration to identify areas for future development.
+Please send your feedback to email@example.com.

 If you have any questions, or are experiencing technical issues?
 Send them to firstname.lastname@example.org too!